Posted on Feb 02, 2007 - 12:26am by John P. in Dear The Man, Security

 Here’s what you can do about it.
 First, use one (or more) of the following tools to automatically erase all of the things on the list above.
 And by the way, all three of these offer Secure File Deletion, which makes the deletions unrecoverable:

 You can read more about RoboForm on my previous post about protecting your digital secrets.
-If you have a Pocket PC or Palm Pilot RoboForm will even sync all of your data to it so you can take it all with you everywhere you go.
-If you’d like to download it without having to navigate their web site here is the direct download link.
+If you have an iPhone or Android device it will even sync all of your data to it so you can take it all with you everywhere you go.
+If you’d like to download it without having to navigate their web site here is the direct download link for Windows.

 You should also review my article entitled How I’d Hack Your Weak Passwords.